vabhavtaneje/docs-v2/content/influxdb3/cloud-dedicated/reference/admin-ui.md

 ## Resource management

-The Admin UI lets you manage InfluxDB Cloud Dedicated resources, such as databases, tables, and tokens, associated with a cluster.
+The Admin UI lets you manage {{% product-name %}} resources, such as databases, tables, and tokens, associated with a cluster.

 - [Manage clusters](#manage-clusters)